Will Imran Khan be able to contest Pakistan’s upcoming elections?

 Mr Sharif’s statement comes amid growing speculation over his administration delaying federal and provincial elections until next year after hinting at the need for new census data and new constituency boundaries.

-And analysts and experts said it could take about four months to complete the census and do delimitation exercises.
+And analysts and experts said it could take around four months to complete the census and undertake delimitation exercises.
 That means elections could be delayed by several months from the November deadline.

 “It could very well be that the caretaker government is prolonged,” he told The Independent .
 “I think going into an election at the moment will be a suicide for any government because Imran Khan, even when he is sitting in jail, is by far the most popular leader.”